Robust and efficient verification of graph states in blind measurement-based quantum computation: Robust and efficient verification of quantum states in the i.i.d. scenario

 \section{Robust and efficient verification of quantum states in the i.i.d.\! scenario}

-In the METHODS section, we proposed a robust and efficient protocol for verifying pure states in the i.i.d.\! scenario.
+In the Methods section, we proposed a robust and efficient protocol for verifying pure states in the i.i.d.\! scenario.
 In this section, we provide more results about QSV in the i.i.d.\! scenario and more details on the performance of our protocol.
-In Supplementary Section~\ref{app:IIDsetting6A}, we review the basic framework of QSV in the i.i.d.\! scenario adopted by most previous works, and explain its limitation with respect to robustness.
-In Supplementary Section~\ref{app:iidrelation}, we clarify the relation between the guaranteed infidelity $\bar{\epsilon}^{\,\iid}_{\lambda}(k,N,\delta)$ of our protocol and the companion paper \cite{Classical22}.
-In Supplementary Section~\ref{app:IIDsetting6C}, we prove Propositions~\ref{prop:epsiidMonoton}--\ref{prop:iidHighProbiid} presented in the METHODS section.
-In Supplementary Section~\ref{app:IIDsetting6D}, we clarify the performance of our protocol for a fixed number of allowed failures.
-In Supplementary Section~\ref{app:IIDsetting6E}, we clarify the number of allowed failures for a fixed number of tests.
-In Supplementary Section~\ref{app:IIDsetting6F}, we explain Algorithm~\ref{alg:iidNoptAdv} proposed in the METHODS section.
-In Supplementary Section~\ref{app:IIDsetting6G}, we derive the bounds for the minimum number of tests $N_{\rm min}^{\rm iid}(\epsilon,\delta,\lambda,r)$ presented in \eref{eq:iidNoptUB} and illustrate the tightness of these bounds.
+In \ref{app:IIDsetting6A}, we review the basic framework of QSV in the i.i.d.\! scenario adopted by most previous works, and explain its limitation with respect to robustness.
+In \ref{app:iidrelation}, we clarify the relation between the guaranteed infidelity $\bar{\epsilon}^{\,\iid}_{\lambda}(k,N,\delta)$ of our protocol and the companion paper \cite{Classical22}.
+In \ref{app:IIDsetting6C}, we prove Propositions~\ref{prop:epsiidMonoton}--\ref{prop:iidHighProbiid} presented in the Methods section.
+In \ref{app:IIDsetting6D}, we clarify the performance of our protocol for a fixed number of allowed failures.
+In \ref{app:IIDsetting6E}, we clarify the number of allowed failures for a fixed number of tests.
+In \ref{app:IIDsetting6F}, we explain Algorithm~\ref{alg:iidNoptAdv} proposed in the Methods section.
+In \ref{app:IIDsetting6G}, we derive the bounds for the minimum number of tests $N_{\rm min}^{\rm iid}(\epsilon,\delta,\lambda,r)$ presented in \eref{eq:iidNoptUB} in the main text and illustrate the tightness of these bounds.